In a Nutshell:

 Osaki OS Champ with grey faux leather wrapped-leg ports, extendable footrest, airbags for calves and feet, and foot rollers

-This is a bit of a misfire on the part of Osaki.
+This is a bit of a misfire on Osaki’s part.
 Normally, the company does a good job with their calf and foot massage.
-For some reason though, the feature implementation here isn’t up to the company’s normal standards.
+However, the feature implementation here isn’t up to the company’s normal standards.

-Many users have complained that even on the gentlest setting, the foot rollers are just too rough.
+Many users have complained that the foot rollers are too rough, even on the gentlest setting.

-The calf massage is rendered by airbags and is better than the foot massage.
-But if you take the time to insulate the soles of your feet, the foot massage can be good too.
-You may have to jump through a few hoops to get there, though.
+Airbags render the calf massage better than the foot massage.
+But if you take the time to insulate the soles of your feet, the foot massage can be good, too.
+You may have to jump through a few hoops, though.

 Two Extras and A Regression

-Some entry-level massage chairs don’t offer anything in the way of extras, while others do.
+Some entry-level massage chairs offer no extras, while others do.
 It’s a bit of a mixed bag.
-The Champ’s design team opted to include two extras – one rather small and the other more significant.
+The Champ’s design team opted to include two extras—one rather small and the other more significant.

-Then oddly, they decided to introduce a totally outdated technology.
-And we’re really not sure why.
+Then, oddly, they decided to introduce an outdated technology.
+And we’re not sure why.

 Osaki OS Champ Massage Chair's Bluetooth speakers on headrest and wired remote with pouch attached to chair